chhayabangia/Employee-Manager/README.md

 -Cloning of repository
 -Navigating to the provided folder
--Installing pg packages, inquirer and postgradeSQL
+-Installing pg packages, inquirer, dotenv and postgradeSQL

 ## Usage
-'npm run start' can be used to run 'index.ts'
+-Using 'npm init -y' to create json file
+-Using 'npm install' to install packages
+-Using 'psql -U postgres' to create databases

 ## Credits
 Utilized Xpert Learning Assistant to resolve functionality issues